Algorithmssssssss/ParkALot/README.md

 ## Purpose of the project

-This project was written for the university of Vilnius, Kaunas faculty for the course, Course Work.
+This project was written for the University of Vilnius, Kaunas Faculty for the course, Course Work.